 1. Its Non-Responsive

 Just because your website looks good on a desktop doesn’t mean it looks good on a phone, tablet or other mobile devices.
 Non-responsive websites suck because they don’t offer the same experience on every device, which will frustrate website users who may have trouble accessing your website and drives them away.
-When a site isn’t optimized for different screen sizes, it looks clunky and is hard to navigate on smartphones and tablets—devices most people use to browse the web.
+A non-responsive website does not adjust properly to different screen sizes, meaning it looks and functions poorly on mobile devices, tablets, and even some desktops.
+In 2025, where over half of all web traffic comes from mobile users, having a website that doesn’t adapt is a major problem.

 How to Fix a Non-Responsive Website